-Different Theories of Entrepreneurship
+What are the Theories of Entrepreneurship with examples?

-Following are the different theories of entrepreneurship:
+The following are the different theories of entrepreneurship:

 1. Innovation Theory

-2. Theory of Need of Achievement
+2. Theory of Need for Achievement

 McClelland has recognized the desire to achieve the major factor in entrepreneurship development.

-3. Theory of Recover The Withdrawal of Status
+4. Theory of Recover The Withdrawal of Status

 This theory was propounded by Everet Hegen.
-His assumption is that creativity of any suffering minority group in the society is the main source of entrepreneurship.
+His assumption is that the creativity of any suffering minority group in society is the main source of entrepreneurship.

 In this regard, he is of the opinion that if any community has to lose its reputation, due to some reasons, that group becomes quite active and strong to regain it.